Manitoba Museum: Parklands / Mixed-Woods Gallery

+Prairies Gallery

+Opened on 8 April 2021, the Prairies Gallery explores Manitoba's prairie grasslands, the province's smallest and most densely populated biome.
+Developed with guidance from the Museum Indigenous Advisory Circle and the Museum Community Engagement Team of Newcomers to Manitoba, the gallery begins on the open prairie, where exhibits examine plants, animals and fungi adapted to the grasslands.
+Displays include a pronghorn diorama, the wetlands of Whitewater Lake, ground squirrel burrows and other prairie wildlife.

+The focus then shifts to people who have lived on the prairies over thousands of years.
+An eroding riverbank display presents layers of geological and human history, while a recreation of the Brockinton archaeological site explores the use of bison pounds.
+Other exhibits include a full-sized tipi, a Red River cabin and cart, a reconstructed schoolroom and video stories from Manitobans.

+The gallery concludes by examining the modern prairie landscape.
+Exhibits address Manitoba's endangered species and historical injustices against Indigenous peoples, while interpreting the biodiversity and continuing human history of the prairie region.

+Winnipeg Gallery

 The Winnipeg Gallery opened on 1 November 2019 dedicated to the story of Winnipeg's development over the past century, integrating Indigenous history with Manitoba's 150 years of immigration.
 It features a stained-glass logo of Winnipeg, which used to be located at the old "gingerbread" City Hall and has not been seen since the 1960s.
 The gallery also features a timeline film, framed by the former Eaton's Place entrance, that presents the chronological history of Winnipeg.
 Themes in this gallery include Winnipeg as an "Indigenous Homeland," as a "City of Newcomers," or as a "City of Celebrations," in a seven-meter long case full of artifacts.
 The Winnipeg Gallery also includes a Personalities Wall, showcasing 30 individuals who are part of the city's history.
 The much loved Urban Gallery exhibit, now called Winnipeg 1920, is part of the new Winnipeg Gallery, and recreates a Winnipeg street scene in the 1920s.

-The Prairies Gallery, which opened on 8 April 2021, seeks to show the history of the Manitoba prairies through geological time.
-It looks at the human connections to the land, as well as the plants, animals, and fungi that can be found there.
-This gallery was created with the guidance of the Museum Indigenous Advisory Circle, and the Museum Community Engagement Team of Newcomers to Manitoba.